-Transparency and openness are the foundations for public trust in government.
-Without the former, the latter cannot survive.
+Transparency and accountability are the foundations for public trust in government.
 The Internet is making increased transparency cheaper, more effective, and in more in demand every day as Americans come to expect instantaneous and constant access to all kinds of information.
 Given the rapid technological advances in how information can be captured, stored, analyzed and shared, the Sunlight Foundation believes it is time to update and expand government’s transparency mandate.

-This collection of one pagers outlines specific opportunities for reform in those areas.
+- Our collection of policy one-pagers outlines specific opportunities for reform.
 They detail proposed legislation, executive orders and other White House action, and agency rules changes.